 The pelvic blocking adjustment requires cushions to be placed under your pelvis.
 As the chiropractor adjusts your spine, the cushions will gradually pull the disc back into place.

 If your herniated disc is severe, you might need to do manipulation under anesthesia.
 You’ll be given a light dose of anesthesia for a few minutes.
 This will allow your chiropractor to work on your body without you feeling pain.
 For best results, you’ll need to continue this treatment about once a week every two weeks.

 Many chiropractors also utilize massage therapy.
 This can be very useful in relieving pain and helping your chiropractic session benefits work faster.
-Here at Better Health Alaska, we offer chiropractic care and massage in Anchorage, Alaska for faster recovery.
+Here at Better Health Alaska, we offer chiropractic care, physical therapy, and massage therapy for faster recovery.